-However, this SME-FRS neither encourages nor prohibits the segregation of funds to meet future obligations as suggested by the Building Management Ordinance.
+However, this SME-FRS neither encourages nor prohibits the segregation of funds to meet future obligations as suggested by the Hong Kong Building Management Ordinance.

-B. Revenue recognition
+B. REVENUE RECOGNITION

-The following examples illustrate the application of the SME-FRS in a number of commercial situations in order to clarifying their meaning.
+The following examples illustrate the application of Section 9 of the SME-FRS in a number of commercial situations in order to clarifying its meaning.
 The examples focus on particular aspects of a transaction and do not constitute comprehensive discussions of all the relevant factors that might influence the recognition of revenue.
 The examples generally assume that the amount of revenue can be measured reliably; that it is probable that the economic benefits will flow to the entity; and that the costs incurred or to be incurred can be measured reliably.
-The examples do not modify or override the standard.
+The examples do not modify or override the SME-FRS.

-Sale of goods
+Sale of Goods

-Since laws vary from country to country, the recognition criteria in this standard will be met at different times.
+Since laws vary from country to country, the recognition criteria in the SME-FRS will be met at different times.
 In particular, the law may determine the point in time at which the entity transfers the significant risks and rewards of ownership.
 Therefore, the examples in this section of the appendix need to be read in the context of the laws relating to the sale of goods in the country in which the transaction takes place.

-1. "Bill and hold" sales, in which delivery is delayed at the buyer's request but the buyer takes title and accepts billing.
+1. "Bill and hold" sales, in which delivery is delayed at the buyer's request but the buyer takes title and accepts billing